SEAF39/Two-player-math-game/README.md

 How to Run
 Make sure you have Ruby installed on your system.

-Clone this repository or download the project files.
+--Clone this repository or download the project files.

-Open your terminal or command prompt and navigate to the project directory.
+--Open your terminal or command prompt and navigate to the project directory.

-Run the following command to start the game:
+## Run the following command to start the game:

 css
 Copy code